ubccr/coldfront/extra/djangoapps/slurm/README.md

-# SLURM integration for Coldfront
+# Slurm integration for Coldfront

-Coldfront django extra app providing SLURM integration for Coldfront.
+Coldfront django extra app providing Slurm integration for Coldfront.
-Subscriptions in Coldfront are marshalled out to SLURM associations in the SLURM flat file format and can be loaded with sacctmgr.
-For more information on the SLURM flat file format see [here](https://slurm.schedmd.com/sacctmgr.html).
+Subscriptions in Coldfront are marshalled out to Slurm associations in the Slurm flat file format and can be loaded with sacctmgr.
+For more information on the Slurm flat file format see [here](https://slurm.schedmd.com/sacctmgr.html).

 ## Design

-Resources in Coldfront map to Clusters (or partitions within a cluster) in SLURM.
-The name of the SLURM cluster is taken from a resource attribute in Coldfront named "SLURM cluster name".
-You can optionally provide SLURM specifications for a cluster using a resource attribute named "SLURM specifications".
-The value of this attribute must conform to the SLURM specification format and are colon separated.
+Resources in Coldfront map to Clusters (or partitions within a cluster) in Slurm.
+The name of the Slurm cluster is taken from a resource attribute in Coldfront named "Slurm cluster name".
+You can optionally provide Slurm specifications for a cluster using a resource attribute named "Slurm specifications".
+The value of this attribute must conform to the Slurm specification format and are colon separated.

-Subscriptions in Coldfront map to Accounts in SLURM.
-The name of the SLURM account is taken from a subscription attribute in Coldfront named "SLURM account name".
-You can optionally provide SLURM specifications for the account using a subscription attribute named "SLURM specifications".
-The value of this attribute must conform to the SLURM specification format and are colon separated.
+Subscriptions in Coldfront map to Accounts in Slurm.
+The name of the Slurm account is taken from a subscription attribute in Coldfront named "Slurm account name".
+You can optionally provide Slurm specifications for the account using a subscription attribute named "Slurm specifications".
+The value of this attribute must conform to the Slurm specification format and are colon separated.

-Subscription users in Coldfront map to Users in SLURM.
-It is assumed all users inherit any SLURM specifications on the account.
-Adding SLURM specificatins per user is not currently supported.
+Subscription users in Coldfront map to Users in Slurm.
+It is assumed all users inherit any Slurm specifications on the account.
+Adding Slurm specificatins per user is not currently supported.

 ## Usage